gcmt/vessel.nvim/README.md

 - `nr` Buffer number
 - `path` Buffer full path
 - `listed` Boolean flag indicating whether the buffer is listed
+- `pinpos` Position in the pinned list. `-1` if buffer is not pinned

 ### Modes